mjoseland/automation/README.md

-A single-user, general-purpose application with a focus on automating the day-to-day burden of seeking and filtering information.
+A single-user, general-purpose application with a focus on automating day-to-day information seeking and filtering.
 Built in a microservices architecture with docker image builds available for all services.

 Feature-specific readme files with API documentation and build/deploy instructions will be written once a basic level of functionality has been achieved.